-You’ve gathered the necessary data details from your suppliers...ready to analyze your product metrics?
+You’ve gathered the necessary data details from your suppliers and are ready to analyze your product metrics.
 Your channel customers and end-users want safer products which perform well, and using safer materials reduces risks for your company.
 Analyzing at the chemical, product or portfolio level will provide you with different levels of information.
-Let’s look at three ways you can use analytic tools to help propel safer chemical selection.
+Let’s look these three ways to help propel safer product creation.

 1. You have a goal to eliminate priority chemicals from your products to keep them on the shelves of your channel customers.

 Retailers such as Costco, Walgreens, CVS, Target, Home Depot, REI and others are stepping in to ensure the products they sell on their shelves are providing end-consumers with safer products and creating their own chemical policies.
 For example, Walmart is asking manufacturers to move away from eight high priority chemicals.
 If you sell to more than one of these retailers, keeping your chemical compliance records straight can be burdensome.
 With Toxnot’s portfolio analytics, it’s easy to visualize which products can still be sold to which retailer- and which products contain a chemical (or more) listed on different retailer’s lists.

 The example below shows which chemical components of one product (a nail polish) show up on three different retailer's priority chemical lists.
 You can customize the Priority chemical lists and your dashboard so you're only viewing what's important to you.

 2. You’d like to sell a product to a specific retailer, or be able to label it as approved for use in a green building.